Best Gaming PC Builds for 2023: Build A High-End Desktop

 $1,750 will also give you plenty of other options as well.
 For instance, if you’re planning on doing some system tuning, this kind of budget will allow you to hit some decent overclocks.
 And, it’s definitely a tethered VR-ready PC build (Valve Index or HTC Vive).

-Along with the RX 7800 XT graphics card, this build features an AMD Ryzen 5 7600X, a solid air cooler from Thermalright, and an ADATA XPG 850W Gold power supply.
+Along with the RX 7900 XTX graphics card, this build features an AMD Ryzen 5 7600X, a solid air cooler from Thermalright, and an XPG 850W Gold power supply.
 You will also get a 1TB NVME SSD and 32GB of 6000MHz DDR5 RAM.

 While 32GB of memory won’t be used in the majority of older games, newer games are starting to utilize over 16GB of RAM and so the extra memory will ensure that you have enough to meet their demands.
-And, if you’re into RGB lighting, the Deepcool in this build’s case come with four preinstalled RGB fans.
+And, if you’re into RGB lighting, the ANTEC NX416L case in this build come with three preinstalled RGB fans.

 This system is powerful enough to easily handle any game on max settings on a 1080P or 1440P monitor and it will nearly max out anything on a 4K monitor as well.
 For 1080P and 1440P gaming, though, be sure to pair it with a higher refresh rate display to fully maximize its performance (like a 1080P 360Hz display or a 1440P 240Hz display.)